Internet Service Disclosure

 • Minimize the number of wireless devices connecting to the gateway, turn off devices if not in use

-• Use 802.11ac or WiFi6 radios with the 5GHz channel enabled
+• Use WiFi6 radios with the 5GHz channel enabled

 Wireless factors impacting high-speed internet throughput